b-crumb/asahi-notes/ASAHILUKS.md

 /swapfile none swap defaults 0 0
 ```

+7. continuing
 	- With most of this stuff you should be able to set up a bootable asahi install.
 Note that, you will essentially first configure (some) of these files for your install, after which you should regenerate your initramfs - vmlinuz not - and only then build the m1n1 bin similarly to above build script. _boot.bin_, again, is the entrypoint.
 	- After all of this is done, you want to probably connect to the internet with networkmanager, `pacman -Syyu` to get all of the latest packages and see if anything breaks, create a new user with a home directory with the /etc/skel files offered by asahi
 	- You might also want to continue on following the asahi-alarm-builder scripts for plasma which set up a desktop environment - read them through and execute them
 		* note that you probably do not need scripts such as calamares, especially if they don't work first boot for you as they didn't for me, it is just a configuration script
 		* wayland has been working for me better than x11 - don't go too high yet with dpi in kde config since we still need gpu accel support